kinziematt/datasciencecoursera/Coursera/Data Science Specialization/Course 5 Reproducible Research/Course Projects/PA1_submission.md

 # Course Project 1

 #1.
-The code for reading and processing the data is:
+The code for reading and processing our data is:

 ```r
 data<-read.csv("project 1 data.csv")